-From time to time, just about everyone feels sad or "blue."
+Just about everyone feels sad or "blue" on occasion.
 Usually, these feelings are temporary and go away after a short time.

 If your feelings are more intense or last for a longer time, it could be depression.
 When a person has depression, it interferes with daily activities and can also affect your relationships with others.

 Depression is a common, but serious, illness.
 It is likely caused by a combination of genetic, biological, environmental, and psychological factors.